Yochengliu/MLIC-KD-WSD/README.md

         ./kd/train_stage2.prototxt

+Datalist preparation is the same as mentioned in WSD.
 More details can be referred in our paper.

 ## Caffe